bogovich/simple_url_shortener/README.md

 ## Project Description

 Simple URL shortener with QR generator for shortened links.
+Hosted on Render.

 As a public user:
 - Generate shortened URL with corresponding QR code